Kraisie/RoleWatcher/README.md

 #### DB_DATABASE

-This settings defines the name of the database.
+This setting defines the name of the database.
 If you do not set a value the default name "database" will be chosen.
 If you change that value later on and do not rename the files in `/data/` accordingly the program will create a new database!